Domestic Game Animal Breeder License

 Applying for a Domestic Game Animal Breeder License

 - Prior to applying for a Domestic Game Animal Breeder license, you must first contact the New York State Department of Agriculture and Markets (518-457-3502) to enroll your facility in a Chronic Wasting Disease Herd Certification Program and have a premises inspection of your facility and perimeter fencing.
 Further information can be found on the Department of Agriculture and Markets Programs (External Link) webpage.

-- Complete an application for a Class A (PDF 24 KB), or Class B (PDF 691 KB) Domestic Animal Breeder License.
+- Complete an application for a Domestic Game Animal Breeder License (PDF) (229 KB).
 To get an application contact the Special Licenses Unit at 518-402-8985 or by e-mail.
 Send the application with a check or money order for the appropriate amount to the following address: NYSDEC, Special Licenses Unit, 625 Broadway, Albany, NY 12233-4752

 Current License Holder Information